DevOpsDays Chicago 2019 is over! But the CFP for the 2020 event is open at https://www.papercall.io/devopsdays-chicago-2020!

-- Proposals must be submitted via this web app.
-If you have questions, please email us at: email@example.com
+- Proposals must be submitted via our CFP site.
+If you have questions about our CFP process, please email: [email@example.com]

 This is what we would like to know.
 Do you have an answer?

-- DevOps movement has been around for a few years now: Did anyone find out if it really helped your organization?
+- DevOps movement has been around for a few years now: Has it really helped your organization?
 Are there numbers for this?

 - Did the culture of DevOps spread to other parts of your company?
 If not, why?